 If he does get hit, Andino said, he would “just go to first.”

 For the record, Andino denied tipping location.
 And Orioles manager Buck Showalter thought the accusations were way off base.

 “I know what I think right and wrong is in the sense of reality,” Showalter said.
 “It's not exactly like Mariano is featuring a curveball and a changeup and a split.
 It certainly didn't work out that well if that was the case.”

-"I think a lot of that goes on in baseball.
+“I think a lot of that goes on in baseball.
 I don't want to call it paranoia.
-It's something we're aware of when we're playing the teams like the Yankees and a few other teams," he said.
-"Anytime you have a lot of veteran players and guys who have played with each other for a while, it's something you look for from an advance-scout standpoint and during the course of a game.
+It's something we're aware of when we're playing the teams like the Yankees and few other teams,” he said.
+“Anytime you have a lot of veteran players and guys who have played with each other for a while, it's something you look for from an advance-scout standpoint and during the course of a game.